Toilet Bowl Cleaner

 You can also get a lime layer buildup in the bottom of the toilet bowl that starts to block the syphon-jet hole.
 It’s very important that this hole is wide open so that the maximum amount of water can enter the toilet bowl as fast as possible to initiate the flush.
 Water entering through the rim of the bowl can also be slowed by mineral deposits in the small holes under the rim.

-The best toilet bowl cleaner I’ve come across in these situations is muriatic acid.
-This is a very powerful chemical that should be used with great care and respect.
+IMPORTANT SAFETY TIP: Muriatic acid is a very powerful chemical that should be used with great care and respect.
 The fumes are very nasty and the acid can easily cause skin burns and ruin fabrics that it soaks into.
-However, when this acid contacts lime and other hard-water deposits, it rapidly dissolves them.
-Once the deposits have been removed, the toilet looks brand new.
+Before using it, read the warnings on the label.

 Be sure you have the bathroom well ventilated, preferably with a window open to exhaust the acid fumes.
 Wear tight-fitting goggles, rubber gloves, old clothes with long sleeves, etc. so that you have virtually no skin exposed.
-Carefully use a toilet brush to spread the acid solution under the rim of the bowl.
-Do this multiple times over a period of 30 minutes.
+Anything that the acid touches, including good towels, great carpeting, a throw rug, the side of the vanity cabinet, etc. will be RUINED by the solution.

 The muriatic acid will absolutely remove the hard water deposits that are trapping the stains.
 The longer it soaks the less you have to scrub.
 Never use a metal scrapper, screwdriver, etc. to dislodge any deposits.
 The acid will do the work for you, it just may take awhile.

 IMPORTANT TIP: This is why I instructed you to pour the bucket of water into the toilet bowl to start this process.
 This allows an ample amount of storage space in the toilet bowl so the acid doesn't enter the drain pipe beneath the toilet.

-Allow the baking soda work to neutralize the acid for about 30 minutes.
+Allow the baking soda work to neutralize the acid for about thirty minutes.
 Flush the toilet several times when you think your finished.
 Repeat the process if there are stubborn stains that didn’t come clean the first time using the industrial-strength toilet bowl cleaner.